 As for regulatory actions against noise, the only one that comes to mind is Congress 2012 ruling on the CALM Act – intended to prevent volume raising of TV commercials.
 But nothing has changed.
 Obnoxiously loud and ridiculous TV commercials continue on almost all channels.
 And on radio too.
 While the science in support of sensory processing disorder and affected neurological disorders exists, the U.S. government and DOJ have acted to deny the science, accommodations, and disability rights protections, while advocating for bizarre new and usual protections for special interests groups.
 I challenge those who deny this, to play such sounds at an official’s or company office.
 You will likely be thrown out!
 So WHY is this exposure OK for the general public?
 I discuss this in more detail in my 2015 blog on Tips and Information on sound related Sensory Processing Disorder below.

-What must occur for there to be progress in sound protections and accessibility at subject venues, is for government to weight in on the current decibel scale, and revise it with lower threshold levels for persons with the affected disorders and sensitivity.
-There may need to be widespread discussion on the levels, and the resulting NEW decibel scale should include a NEW ”sound processing value,” which can account for types of sound patterns and tones that are difficult to process.
+New sound standards and measurements must occur for there to be progress.
+There first needs to be a revision to current safe decibel scale, to revise it to reflect the health needs of persons with SPD disorders.
+Next, I am advocating a NEW decibel scale to include a “sound processing component” to account for how the human brain processes sound.
 Examples of difficult sounds are machinery with fast unbroken patterns, TV & radio commercials where a person is talking fast or screaming with music playing at full volume, and music with people screaming and yelling.